Choline and Testosterone: Why Deficiency Hurts Hormones

 - Proteins: Egg yolks (best if consumed raw), meat livers and kidneys, veal, beef, chicken, cod, salmon, caviar, pork, and beans

-- Carbs: Brussel sprouts, wheat germ, broccoli, spinach, bok choy, cauliflower, cabbage and mushrooms (consume with grass-fed ghee, this aids in the absorbsion of the nutrients)
+- Carbs: Brussel sprouts, wheat germ, broccoli, spinach, bok choy, cauliflower, cabbage, and mushrooms (consume with grass-fed ghee, this aids in the absorption of the nutrients)

 - Fats: Peanut butter, almond butter, vegetable oil, and yogurt, kefir, and raw milk

 The best way to obtain choline in food form is from animal products.
 Foods such as nuts and legumes contain anti-nutrients that may decrease choline absorption.
 These foods can be consumed, but it is suggested that they are consumed in moderation.

-When natural sources of choline are not enough, some may find it beneficial to seek a supplement (affiliate link) to aid in maintaining a healthy level of choline in the body.
+When natural sources of choline are not enough, some may find it beneficial to seek a supplement to aid in maintaining a healthy level of choline in the body.

 Avoiding a Choline Deficiency

 Now that you know what choline is, how it can impact your testosterone, and what you can do to supplement your diet with the likes of its greatness, the choice is yours: live in a brain fog of tired moodiness and low sex drive, or get out there and be the choline man.